Occupational closure

 In sociology, an occupational closure (or professional demarcation) is the process whereby a trade or occupation (vocation) transforms itself, or tries to transform itself, into a true profession by closing off entry to the profession to all but those people who are suitably qualified, as defined by the practitioners already practicing the occupation in any given jurisdiction.
 This can be achieved by licensure (occupational licensing) and professional certification, barring entry to all except those who have passed certain entrance examinations and grades of training, or by allowing entry only to those who have gained membership of a specific professional body (a professional association, such as a particular medical society).
 It can also be achieved by trade unionism, and most especially craft unionism as contrasted with industrial unionism, in countries where sufficient union membership (as a percentage of workers in an occupation) can be achieved despite the prevailing gradient of union busting.

-What this means in practical terms, is that an architect or physician, for example, will firstly be a university graduate in their main subject, second, will have passed entrance examinations to join a recognised professional body and thirdly, will also be licensed to practise medicine or architecture, usually also obtained through sitting examinations.
+For example, an architect or physician may firstly have to be a university graduate in their main subject, second, will have to have passed entrance examinations to join a recognised professional body and thirdly, will have to be licensed to practise architecture or medicine respectively, usually also obtained through sitting examinations.
 Therefore, such professions are open only to those who satisfy these requirements and are closed to everyone else.
-It is thus illegal for any other person to practice medicine or to pose as an architect.
+It is thus illegal for any other person to pose as an architect or to practice medicine.

-Occupational closure has both benefit and potential harm (to society), which must be counterbalanced.
-The benefit is that it ensures that the service provided by a profession to the public remains a high-quality service, with as few incompetents, quacks, charlatans, and scammers as it is humanly possible to prevent.
-The potential harm concerns the problems of credentialism and educational inflation (forms of rent-seeking) and even the creation of red tape–induced regional or nationwide staffing shortages.
-Although fighting against the potential harms is laudable and necessary, it cannot be done too aggressively without allowing the prevalence of quality lapses (poor service quality) and malpractice to rise.
-An optimal balance must be sought by administrators, regulators, and (in some cases) legislators.
-Occupational licensing can be anti-competitive and violate competition law.
+Occupational closure may have both benefits and potential harms to society.
+It may be beneficial in ensuring high-quality service in a profession, with fewer incompetents, quacks, charlatans, and scammers.
+The potential harm concerns the problems of credentialism and educational inflation (forms of rent-seeking) and the creation of regional or nationwide staffing shortages induced by red tape.
+However, efforts to prevent these detrimental effects may also allow quality lapses (poor service quality) and malpractice to rise if done too aggressively.

+In some cases, occupational licensing can be anti-competitive and violate competition law.